qfeuilla/StyleGan2_pytorch/README.md

 # StyleGan2_pytorch
-A custom explianed syleGan2 implementation on pytorch
+A custom explained syleGan2 implementation on pytorch